mahmud1rahman/travel-site/README.md

 - Inspiration(tp be updated )
 - etc

+## Git/GitHub

+- to work with GIT:
+working on branch: git branch (name of the branch ) git check out (to start on that branch ) git

 ## Notes

 - rem relative to root/html 16px. font-size/padding/margin to use rem for good practice